gyulanemeth/bluefox.email/posts/transactional-triggered-campaign-or-automation-understanding-email-types.md

 Because automations are based on triggers, automation emails are also triggered in the general sense of the word.
 The difference is that an automation provides a workflow builder for managing when and how emails are sent, while a triggered email is often used when your application directly decides to send a message.

 An email inside an automation may still be described as a welcome email, a product email, a promotional email, or a lifecycle email.
 Automation simply describes the system responsible for sending it.

+Read more about [email automation](/email-marketing-concepts/automation/) as a broader marketing concept.

 ## Examples of overlap